Mohammed-Khamis99/AWS-Projects/README.md

 Hi, I'm Mohammed Khamis!

-I am a Junior AWS Cloud Engineer with a passion for cloud computing and building scalable, reliable systems.
+I am an AWS Cloud Engineer with a passion for cloud computing and building scalable, reliable systems.
 This repository is dedicated to hosting my AWS projects.

 ## Projects